temporalio/cli/temporalcli/commandsmd/commands.md

   The individual option definition syntax follows below the header declaration.
 * You must include at least one option.
   Otherwise, `gen-commands` will complete but the CLI utility will not run.
-* To incorporate an existing options set, add a single line below options like this, remembering to end every `Includes options set for` line with a
+* To incorporate an existing options set, add a line below options like this, remembering to end every `Includes options set for` line with a period:
-  period:

   ```
   Includes options set for [<options-set-name>](#options-set-for-<options-set-link-name>).